MRC-CLIMB/docs/docs/walkthroughs/qiime2.md

   --o-error-correction-details demux-details.qza
 ```

-The QIIME 2 ecosystem is substational.
+The QIIME 2 ecosystem is substantial.
 For a reference of the different functionalities, see [here](https://docs.qiime2.org/2023.7/tutorials/).

 #### Nextflow

-The same CLI tools can be encorperated into Nextflow pipelines.
+The same CLI tools can be incorporated into Nextflow pipelines.
 There is a pre-existing Nextflow config file that allows any Nextflow process running in a Docker container to be launched using the Kubernetes executor.
 Please see the ["Using Nextflow"](https://docs.climb.ac.uk/notebook-servers/using-nextflow/) tutorial for a full walkthrough.
-A number of functions in QIIME 2 can be parallelised, which serve as great candidates for being launched in Nextflow as they can take full advantge of the Kubernetes pods.
+A number of functions in QIIME 2 can be parallelized, which serve as great candidates for being launched in Nextflow as they can take full advantage of the Kubernetes pods.
 Below is an example process to compute a multiple sequence alignment using [MAFFT](https://mafft.cbrc.jp/alignment/software/):

 ```
 process mafft {